 Key takeaway: Privacy law consent requirements are triggered by data collection, not by analytics in general.
 Switch to an analytics approach that collects no personal data and stores no identifying cookies, and the legal obligation to display a consent banner disappears at its root.

 This is not a loophole or a grey area.
 It is the explicit design of these frameworks.
 Regulators want to protect people from surveillance and profiling — not to prevent you from knowing how many visitors your site receives.
 Aggregate, non-identifiable, cookieless analytics is exactly the kind of privacy-respecting measurement these laws were designed to leave alone.
+That means removing the cookie consent banner from your WordPress site is not just possible — it is legally sound once you make the switch.

 Cookieless analytics is not a watered-down compromise.
 Done correctly, it gives you actionable, accurate data about your visitors’ behaviour without ever touching their browser storage or generating a persistent identifier tied to an individual.
-Here is how it works in practice.

 What “Cookieless” Actually Means